browniefed/react-native-animation-book/README.md

 If you would like to see specific things let me know!

 TODO:
+* LayoutAnimation explanations and examples
 * Basic Animations ( Add more basic animations)
 * Advanced Animations (Add some)
-* Add gifs and live code examples where needed
+* Add more gifs and live code examples where needed

 ## Introduction